 [root@esxi-01a:~] esxcli network ip netstack remove --netstack=vxlan [root@esxi-01a:~] esxcli network ip netstack remove --netstack=hyperbus

-Now check if the N-VDS still exists.
-If so, the it has impact during the removal step of the actual VIBs later in this section.
+If the N-VDS still exists it has impact during the removal step of the actual VIBs later in this section.

 [root@esxi-01a:~] esxcfg-vswitch -l

 The last step is to remove all the NSX related VIBs that still exist on the node.
 You cannot remove the VIBs in any order since they have dependencies upon each other.
 First list the VIBs to be removed from the node.